concourse/rfcs/053-configurable-event-store/proposal.md

   internally, but I guess we may want to keep it for backwards compatibility?
   It's not exposed by `fly` or `go-concourse`, either.

-* Would any event stores benefit from bringing their own notification bus implementation, rather than relying on Postgres' notification bus?
-Does using the Postgres notification bus defeat the purpose of having an external store in any way (e.g. could this be a bottleneck)?

 * Users won't be able to access build events that exist in the main Postgres database if they switch to a new backend store.
 How can we make the transition easier?
 One idea I have is to have a `FallbackEventStore` that